 Pfizer Supports Patients Affected by Rare Diseases

-Recognizing the challenges patients face beyond obtaining access to treatment for rare diseases, Pfizer will continue to work with patient advocacy groups to raise awareness of rare diseases, aid in diagnosis, ensure access to treatments, and advocate for supportive policy, regulatory, and reimbursement environments.
+Pfizer is uniquely positioned to use its global resources to help educate on the challenges of living with a rare disease and the need for treatments.
+We will continue our efforts to raise awareness of rare diseases, aid in diagnosis, ensure access to treatments and advocate for supportive policy, regulatory and reimbursement environments.

 "At Pfizer, we are striving to address these unmet medical needs by discovering, developing and delivering medicines for orphan diseases.
 Our focus on rare diseases builds on more than a decade of experience and 17 medicines approved for orphan indications in the U.S. to treat diseases, including hemophilia, acromegaly and rare cancers," said Geno Germano, President and General Manager, Specialty Care and Oncology, Pfizer Inc. "We applaud NORD and other patient organizations around the world that are providing resources and support for patients affected by these devastating illnesses, and are proud to participate in this important day."

 Patients Share Their Stories of Living With a Rare Disease

 Tyler has been swimming since age 2 1/2 and playing baseball since age 5.
 However since infancy he has also had severe hemophilia B, a rare bleeding disorder that affects approximately 3,900 patients in the U.S., and 22,900 patients worldwide.